 A Net Zero Energy (NZE) and Net Zero Ready (NZR) Study was recently completed in December of 2020.
 The Office of Design and Construction and the Office of Facilities Management collaborated with Perkins Eastman, an international architectural firm, to complete the study.
-The purpose of the study was to produce a comparative cost analysis for NZE and NZR schools, as well as school buildings constructed per the FCPS standard construction methods as outlined in the FCPS 2019 Bond Design Package.
-FCPS conducted the study on elementary school buildings and utilized Stratford Landing Elementary School as the basis for the comparison.
+The purpose of the study is to produce a comparative cost analysis for NZE and NZR schools, as well as school buildings constructed per the FCPS standard construction methods as outlined in the FCPS 2019 Bond Design Package.
+Currently, FCPS is conducting the study on elementary school buildings and is utilizing Stratford Landing Elementary School as the basis for the comparison.